jwodder/outgoing/README.rst

 Configuration fields:

-``command`` : string (optional)
+``command`` : string or list of strings (optional)
     Specify the command to run to send e-mail.
+This can be either a single command string that will be interpreted by the shell or a list of command arguments that will be executed directly without any shell processing.
 The default command is ``sendmail -i -t``.

-This command will be interpreted by the shell, and so metacharacters like pipes and redirects have their special meanings.
+    **Note:** Relative paths in the command will not be resolved by ``outgoing`` (unlike other paths in the configuration file), as it is not possible to reliably determine what is a path and what is not.

 Example ``command`` configuration: